kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - **Upgrade:**
   1. Upgrade kube-apiserver
   2. Enable feature gate and upgrade kube-controller-manager
-  3. New Jobs automatically get Workload/PodGroup objects
+  3. New Jobs automatically get `Workload`/`PodGroup` objects
-  4. Existing Jobs continue to work (no Workload created for them)
+  4. Existing Jobs continue to work (no `Workload` created for them)

 - **Downgrade:**
   1. Disable feature gate and downgrade kube-controller-manager
-  2. New Jobs no longer get Workload/PodGroup objects
+  2. New Jobs no longer get `Workload`/`PodGroup` objects
   3. Existing `Workload` and `PodGroup` objects remain
   4. Jobs with `podGroupRef` on pods continue to run (field ignored)

 - **Migration for Existing Jobs:**
-  - Existing Jobs before upgrade do not automatically get Workload objects
+  - Existing Jobs before upgrade do not automatically get `Workload` objects
   - To add gang scheduling to existing Jobs, delete and recreate them

 ### Version Skew Strategy

 Gang scheduling only occurs when:
-- The API server can serve the Workload and PodGroup APIs
+- The API server can serve the `Workload` and `PodGroup` APIs
-- The Job controller is able to create Workload/PodGroup and sets `podGroupRef` on pods
+- The Job controller is able to create `Workload`/`PodGroup` and sets `podGroupRef` on pods
-- The scheduler supports Workload/PodGroup
+- The scheduler supports `Workload`/`PodGroup`

 Therefore, for a safe rollout:
-- kube-apiserver must be upgraded first so it can serve the Workload and PodGroup APIs.
+- kube-apiserver must be upgraded first so it can serve the `Workload` and `PodGroup` APIs.
 - kube-controller-manager can be upgraded before or after the scheduler
 - kube-scheduler should be upgraded before or together with kube-controller-manager.
 Gang semantics will not apply until the scheduler is upgraded.

 There are different Skew scenarios involving the kube-scheduler:
-- kube-controller-manager new, kube-scheduler old: The controller creates Workload and PodGroup and sets `podGroupRef` on pods but the scheduler does not understand these objects and ignores `podGroupRef`.
+- kube-controller-manager new, kube-scheduler old: The controller creates `Workload` and `PodGroup` and sets `podGroupRef` on pods but the scheduler does not understand these objects and ignores `podGroupRef`.
 In this case, pods are scheduled normally (pod-by-pod) with no gang scheduling benefit until the scheduler is upgraded.
-- kube-controller-manager old, kube-scheduler new: The controller does not create Workload/PodGroup and does not set `podGroupRef` on pods.
+- kube-controller-manager old, kube-scheduler new: The controller does not create `Workload`/`PodGroup` and does not set `podGroupRef` on pods.
 The scheduler has no workload information for those Jobs.
 Pods are scheduled normally with no gang scheduling benefit.

 ## Production Readiness Review Questionnaire